Taj Mahal, Bulandshahr: Construction

 A total of Rs 15 lakh spent in construction of Qadri's Taj Mahal.
 Faizul Hasan Qadri sold a piece of land for ₹ 6 lac and his wife's jewellery for ₹ 1.5 lac and got the mausoleum constructed with the help of a local.
 Qadri refused to take financial help of then CM Akhilesh Yadav, as he wanted to build it from his saving.
 The work for Qadri's 'Taj Mahal' has been halted due to lack of finances.
+However, it was completed and his wife was interred in the central tomb.
+The tomb, dome and 4 minarets are made out of concrete and bricks.
+It was initially planned to be covered in marble and be surrounded by an ornate garden, but due to financial reasons, that plan was shelved.

 About founder

 In June 2017, it was reported by Hindustan Times that Faizul Hasn Qadri donated his last piece of land for a government school for girls, even when his ‘Taj Mahal’ project was incomplete, due to lack of finances.